mirage/ke/README.md

 algorithms. `Ke` provides some implementations of it in a functional or imperative way.

-It is a little library with benchmark ([`bechamel`](https://github.com/dinosaure/bechamel.git) or `core_bench`), fuzzer and tests.
+It is a little library with a benchmark ([`bechamel`](https://github.com/dinosaure/bechamel.git) or `core_bench`), a fuzzer and tests.

 We provide a functional interface `Fke` or an imperative interface `Rke`.